anglal/java-boot-microservice/DevOps/Azure Virtual Networks.md

 - Once installation is complete, the inetpub/wwwroot will be created in C drive
 - wwwroot will have websites/pages, default of the website

+### How to change subnet bin VM?
+- Go to network settings from VM
+- Go to Network interface/IP configuration
+- IP configurations
+- IP Settings
+- Subnet -> select the subnet

 ### Access the website
 - http://public ip of vm -> http://123.234.12.89
 - Or http://public ip of vm:<port> -> http://123.234.89:80